venkateshr44/OCR-openCV-pytesseract/README.md

                 box is unchecked

 ## Data.csv
-step 10: Storing the data in .csv file.
+step 10: Storing the information in .csv file.